documentnode/documentnode.io/release-notes/relnotes-1.1.116.md

 ## Improved text size and line length settings

-In the 'Preferences' dialogue, we improved the text size and line length settings.
+In the 'Preferences' dialog, we improved the text size and line length settings.
 Please see the screenshots below.

 ![screen-preferences-text-size](screen-preferences-text-size.png)
 *Text size settings*